LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

   ``CUSTOM_CI_BUILD_DIR``                    If not using a service user, where to locate build directories (prevent exceeding your disk quota)
   ``GIT_SUBMODULES_STRATEGY``                Controls strategy for the clone performed by GitLab.
 Consider ``recursive`` if you have submodules, otherwise comment it.
   ``BUILD_ROOT``                             Location (path) where the projects should be built.
 We provide a sensible default.
-  ``BUILD_AND_TEST_CMD``                     The command that runs the build and test script.
+  ``JOB_CMD``                     The command that runs the build and test script.
 Lets you name and store that script however you like.
  ========================================== ==========================================================================================================================

 .. note::